Published November 2018, for the 2018-2019 winter season.

 In terms of what’s on the market, there are now several different systems available; most use gas canisters to inflate the airbags, but 3 new systems use electric powered fans.
 For the gas canister based systems, the principle user differences to consider are as follows:

 - interchangeability between rucsacs

 - ease of replacement of the gas can in resort/after deployment

-The other 2 systems released recently use a rechargeable battery and a fan to inflate the airbag.
-This clearly offers a number of advantages – ie no problems with flying (it’s a laptop battery), multiple deployments (4+ per charge), ease of practice in using the system and no difficulty replacing gas canisters after deployment.
+The other 3 systems released recently use an electrical energy source (battery or capacitors) and a fan to inflate the airbag.
+This clearly offers a number of advantages – ie no problems with flying, multiple deployments possible (therefore no hesitation in ‘pulling the trigger’) and no difficulty replacing gas canisters after deployment.
 You still need to consider all the other factors above though, before selecting a system.

 For each system listed below, the weight quoted is for a rucsac big enough to use on a multiday tour.
 For freeride and day touring use, smaller and lighter rucsacs are available for all of these systems.

-Ortovox Ascent 30 Avabag – 2.1Kg Arguably the lightest airbag system on the market.
+Ortovox Ascent 38/40 Avabag – 2.3Kg Arguably the lightest airbag rucsack on the market that’s suitable for multiday touring.
 Comes with a practice mode, so you can train without deploying the canister each time.
 Well designed pack, with an interchangeable airbag system, so it can be installed in different packs.
 Non refillable cartridge, so cannot be taken on flights in N America.